mahavedalla/mahavedalla/docs/questions/patipada/what-is-the-noble-tenfold-path.md

-# What is the Noble Tenfold Path?
+Question: What is the Noble Tenfold Path?
 Answer in Brief: -
  Category: Paṭipadā
 Sutta References: DN 33